fazakasreka/real-time-rendering-in-curved-spaces/README.md

 # Real-time rendering in curved spaces

-Float around in curved spaces with C++ and OpenGL.
+A C++/OpenGL program, that simulates what a three dimensional curved space would look like.
+I first developed this as my bachelor's thesis and have since expanded it.

-Based on the paper [Adapting Game Engines to Curved Spaces](https://link.springer.com/article/10.1007/s00371-021-02303-2) by László Szirmay-Kalos and Milán Magdics.
+It implements curved spaces as a three dimensional projection of a four dimensional sphere (+1 curvature) or hyperbole (-1 curvature), based on the paper [Adapting Game Engines to Curved Spaces](https://link.springer.com/article/10.1007/s00371-021-02303-2) by László Szirmay-Kalos and Milán Magdics.
 Many thanks to them for everything they taught me.

 ## Quick Run with Docker
 #### Run the docker image